lmzintgraf/cavia/README.md

 Jackie Loong and
 Tristan Deleu for their open-sourced MAML implementations.
 This was of great help to us,
-and large parts of our implementation are based on the PyTorch code from:
+and parts of our implementation are based on the PyTorch code from:
 - Jackie Loong's implementation of MAML, `https://github.com/dragen1860/MAML-Pytorch`
 - Tristan Deleu's implementation of MAML-RL, `https://github.com/tristandeleu/pytorch-maml-rl`